 A week later, Marnie met with a breast surgeon.
 A biopsy confirmed she had stage 2 triple negative breast cancer.

 “The diagnosis was a complete shock.
 I’d always been healthy,” Marnie said.
 “I didn’t feel my cancer.
-I had no symptoms at all.
+There were no symptoms at all.
 I didn’t have inverted nipples, nothing.
 I had no clue.”

 Marnie started chemotherapy right away.
 Marnie had 28 rounds of two different types of chemo.
 “I had a really hard time,” she said.
 “I was sick all the time.
 It was brutal.”

 As an artist, Marnie’s art has naturally been influenced by her breast cancer journey.
-“I do think my art has changed.
-I have changed,” she explained.
+“I do think my art has changed, as have I,” she explained.
 “I just appreciate everything so much more.”

 Even though she felt awful, Marnie would get herself out of the house and take walks.
 “I needed the fresh air,” she said.
 “But it also helped with my artwork.
 I worked the entire time.
 I’d walk around the block, and it was kind of an escape for me, and I’d draw and paint for my clients.
 I kept working to kind of escape what was going on.”